 Now this being in the early part of July, and myself having some confiscated cherry bombs in my pocket, and a lit cigarette in my mouth, the temptation to retaliate was simply too great to resist.
-After all, one good deed deserves another, and since the same group of cops were still standing there, waiting to see if I had the balls to get back at him, I had to do it.
+After all, one good deed deserves another, and since the same group of cops was still standing there, waiting to see if I had the balls to get back at him, I had to do it.

 I lit the fuse, tossed it in the window, and watched it roll between his legs.
 It came to rest, very near the heal of his shoe.
 I never intended for it to land that close to him, and I called out, “Leon look out.”
-He turned his head towards my direction, and thinking since I was outside, I could not be a threat, said “f*(* you splinter.”
+He turned his head towards my direction and thinking since I was outside, I could not be a threat, said “f*(* you splinter.”

 In horror, I watched the thing explode, saw him leap in terror, and scream in surprise.
 I did not stay around.
-I ran like hell, up to the Police Academy which was on the second floor of the station house, and let things cool down a while.
+I ran like hell, up to the Police Academy which was on the second floor of the station-house, and let things cool down a while.

 When I came back down, I found that Leon’s shoe lost a heel, and when the cherry bomb went off, he was in the process of putting his manhood back where it belonged.
-It, his manhood, acquired a nasty tear, and he was still white faced from shock.
+It, his manhood, acquired a nasty tear, and he was still white-faced from shock.
 Oh, and his pants were wet.

 We were about to start roll call, and there were probably forty guys standing around.
 In those days we had five bailiwicks in the district, and we were always fully staffed.
-As soon as I was noticed, everyone started clapping, and patting me on the back.
+As soon as I was noticed, everyone started clapping and patting me on the back.

 It was then that I saw Leon approaching me.
 Not knowing what to expect, the hair on the back of my head started to rise, but with all the guys I worked with watching, I had to stand my ground.
-Then I noticed a smile on his face, and realized that he knew he had gotten what he deserved, and thought it truly was funny.
-I also knew that I would live in fear, until he found a way to get back at me.
+Then I noticed a smile on his face and realized that he knew he had gotten what he deserved, and thought it truly was funny.
+I also knew that I would live in fear until he found a way to get back at me.
 And he surely would.

-Leon later rose to the rank of Col, and was one of the most respected bosses the department ever had.
-But most importantly he was my side partner, and a good friend.
-He passed away a few years ago, and remains a legend to this day.
+Leon later rose to the rank of Col and was one of the most respected bosses the department ever had.
+But most importantly he was my side partner and a good friend.
+He passed away a few years ago and remains a legend to this day.